 As I mentioned earlier, as long as the property is “owner-occupied”, we only need 5% for a down payment, this includes duplexes.
 Buying a duplex is a great way to get into today’s market without breaking the bank.
 We can use the rental income to offset your income.

 Here’s how it works:

 In the Haldimand/Norfolk are, there are properties that can be purchased for less than $400,000.
-If you are not sure where Haldimand / Nofolk area is, take Upper James past Rymal Road and keep driving South!
+If you are not sure where Haldimand/Norfolk area is, take Upper James past Rymal Road and keep driving south!